John Clein

-John Clein (1907–?) was an American film producer and film director, he was active in the United States and Britain.
-He produced and directed the 1939 film Keep Punching, whose cast was entirely composed of African-Americans; Clein himself was light-skinned.
+John Clein (1907–?) was an American film producer and film director, and was active in the United States and Britain.
+He produced and directed the 1939 film Keep Punching, whose cast was entirely composed of African Americans; Clein himself was light-skinned.

 Biography

 Clein was born in 1907 in Pittsburgh, Pennsylvania.

 He received plaudits for his casting efforts.
 Clein made headlines in 1948 when he was kidnapped and forced to sign a contract for a dancer and an extra.